yangdanny97/yangdanny97.github.io/_posts/2019-08-25-D3-Mapping-SF-Building-Ages.md

 D3 isn't particularly well-suited to making maps, and performance suffers when rendering large GeoJSON/TopoJSON files.
 There isn't a way to implement tiling or smooth zooming, both of which impact the usability of a map this detailed.
 In the end, I found that the best way to present high-detail maps in D3 is as static SVG visualizations, which allows the user to use the browser window to zoom in without pixelation.

 Overall, I found mapping in D3 to be surprisingly fun, with an interesting set of challenges that led to interesting insights and workarounds.
-I collected some tips and tricks for anyone that wants to try their hand at D3 mapmaking in a blog post [here](https://yangdanny97.github.io/blog/2019/08/24/D3-Mapmaking-Tips), which I hope will help people create more cool maps and visualizations of open data.
+I collected some [D3 mapmaking tips and tricks](https://yangdanny97.github.io/blog/2019/08/24/D3-Mapmaking-Tips) for anyone that wants to try their hand at making maps with D3, which I hope will help people create more cool maps and visualizations of open data.